suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 the distributor's signing operations.
 This impacts the recommendations in Section 4.3.17 of {{RFC9124}}.

-2. The alternative is to use a two-manifest system, where the distributor constructs a new manifest that overrides the COSE_Encrypt using the dependency system defined in {{I-D.ietf-suit-trust-domains}}.
+2. The distributor uses a two-manifest system.
+More precisely, the distributor constructs a new manifest that overrides the COSE_Encrypt using the dependency system defined in {{I-D.ietf-suit-trust-domains}}.
 This incurs additional
 overhead: one additional signature verification and one additional manifest,